thomai-d/MonoTon/README.md

 * The analog inputs are quite noisy.
 De-noising uses quite much cpu.
 * Don't ever solder this much wires by hand.
 PCB services are your friend.
 * Prefer [DDS](http://interface.khm.de/index.php/lab/interfaces-advanced/arduino-dds-sinewave-generator/) over an R2R ladder.

+## Open bugs / flaws
+* Although the output is buffered by an opamp, the sound sounds distorted when using the PC's line in.
+If I conntect it directly to the speakers, the sound is quite clear.